ersaayan/age-gender-detection/README.md

 The training code for the models is provided in Jupyter Notebooks:

 - `keras_to_tflite.ipynb`: Converts Keras models to TensorFlow Lite format for efficient deployment on edge devices.

 - `train_age_gender.ipynb`: Training script for the age and gender detection model.

 - `train_emotion.ipynb`: Training script for the emotion detection model.

 ## Live Testing Script

 - `live.py`: A Python script for running live tests with the Raspberry Pi camera on an Nvidia Jetson Nano.
 This script utilizes the TensorFlow Lite models for real-time detection.

+- `pre-trained-models` The pre-trained models are located in the pre-trained-models folder.
+You can use it directly and try it out.

 ## Setup and Usage